nohemypalafox/Master-Thesis-Code/readme.md

 # Master-Thesis-Code

 In this repository are the python codes used on my master thesis.
+We have made an adaptation on python code of some examples from [1]

-The examples are from Lenhart, Suzanne & Workman, John.
+[1] Lenhart, Suzanne & Workman, John.
 (2007).
 Optimal Control Applied to Biological Models.